I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of Nando’s chicken recipe.

 - Place the chicken in a large container.

-- Rub the chicken with a sufficient amount of peri-peri sauce.
-You can add a little more than required as you will use the extra to apply onto the surface before roasting it in the oven.
+- Rub the chicken with a sufficient amount of peri peri marinade.
+You can add more than required as you will use the extra to apply onto the surface before roasting it in the oven.

-- Keep it in a ziploc bag (or freezer bag) and place in the refrigerator to marinate it for half a day or overnight.
+- Keep it in a ziploc bag (or freezer bag) and place it in the refrigerator to marinate it for half a day or overnight.
+Prolonged marination helps to yield tender chicken.

-If you think it is Ok to speed up the work by sacrificing that slight extra juiciness, you can skip this step and move straight to marinate it.
+If you think it is OK to speed up the work by sacrificing that slight extra juiciness, you can skip this step and move straight to marinate it.
 If so, please remember to season it with salt.
-You do not need to do this if you brine the chicken because there is sufficient salt in the brine.
+You do not need to do this if you brine the chicken because there is sufficient salt.

 5. Grill, then roast the chicken

-The final step is to grill the chicken.
+The final step of my Nando’s chicken recipe is to grill the marinated chicken.
 However, setting up an outdoor grill is impossible since I live in a high-rise apartment.
 Therefore, I have to settle with a grill pan on the stovetop.

 Here are the steps: